ranja-sarkar/DecisionTree/README.md

 <img width="392" alt="22" src="https://github.com/user-attachments/assets/79ade31e-d799-4b4b-9386-226e4a527f4f" />

+In the above plot, a set of K=2 classes are considered.
+Notice how for small values of p, Gini is consistently lower than entropy.
+Therefore, it penalizes less small impurities.
+This is a crucial observation that proves helpful for imbalanced datasets.

 High information gain (IG) implies that a split leads to more homogenous subsets, making it favorable for building an accurate classifier.
 A decision tree algorithm uses IG to split a node and choose the features, that lead to maximum reduction in uncertainty or impurity in the child nodes over that in the parent node.